akeylesslabs/akeyless-ruby-sdk/docs/DefaultApi.md

 Returns a list of all accessible items

 Returns a list of all accessible items Options:   type -    The item types list of the requested items.
-In case it is empty, all types of items will be returned. options- [key, static-secret, dynamic-secret]   ItemsTypes -    ItemsTypes   filter -    Filter by item name or part of it   path -    Path to folder   pagination-token -    Next page reference   token -    Access token
+In case it is empty, all types of items will be returned. options- [key, static-secret, dynamic-secret]   ItemsTypes -    ItemsTypes   filter -    Filter by item name or part of it   tag -    Filter by item tag   path -    Path to folder   pagination-token -    Next page reference   token -    Access token

 ### Example
 ```ruby